 - 16-inch IPS P3 Display (3072x1920, 500nits)

 Alongside my notebooks, I have a custom-built PC.
 The specification (listed below) is a couple of years old but still provides excellent overall performance.
-It is used for gaming (including VR), game development (GameMaker Studio 2), video editing, after effects and virtual labs.
+Although released in 2018, the GeForce RTX 2080 Ti is still a phenomenal graphics card, enabling high-performance Ray Tracing gaming.

 - Asus Maximus VIII Hero Alpha (Intel Z170)